Last updated: October 2019

 Assist you with your application process (aggregator and price comparison websites only).

-Legal & General will check your details with fraud prevention agencies.
+The personal information Legal & General collects from you may be shared with fraud prevention agencies who will use it to prevent fraud and money laundering and to verify your identity.
 If false or inaccurate information is provided and fraud is identified details will be passed to fraud prevention agencies.
 Law enforcement agencies may access and use this information.
 We may also share information about you with other organisations and public bodies, including the police and we may check and/or file your details with fraud prevention agencies and databases.

 Legal & General and other organisations may also access and use this information to prevent fraud and money laundering, for example, when: